UW-ISC/hrp-portal/wp-content/plugins/wck-custom-fields-and-custom-post-types-creator/readme.txt

 10. Taxonomy listing

 == Changelog ==
+= 2.0.6 =
+* Fixed an issue with fields that had their slug changed and didn't appear sometimes
+* Modifications to upload button so that it disappears when we already have something uploaded
+* Added 2 new currencies in the Currency Select field
+* Small modifications to the generate slug function

 = 2.0.5 =
 * Changes to the unserialized fields: we can now handle fields from other sources
 * Improvements to javascript speed in the admin interface